Minimal velocity bound for Schroedinger-type operator with fractional powers: Minimal velocity bound

 The case of $\rho=1$ is the traditional result given by \cite{Mo}.
-Because ${\rm i}[|D|^2,A_1]=2|D|^2=2H_1-2V$ is obtained directly, we do not have to compute \eqref{the4_4}, \eqref{the4_5}, and \eqref{the4_6}.
-We only note that, although $\left[V_{\rm long}, A_1\right]={\rm i}x\cdot\nabla V_{\rm long}$ is not compact but just bounded, $x\cdot\nabla V_{\rm long}g(H_1)$ is compact. \end{proof}
+Because ${\rm i}[|D|^2,A]=2|D|^2=2H_1-2V$ is obtained directly, we do not have to compute \eqref{the4_3}, \eqref{the4_4}, and \eqref{the4_5}.
+We only note that, although $\left[V_{\rm long}, A\right]={\rm i}x\cdot\nabla V_{\rm long}$ is not compact but just bounded, $x\cdot\nabla V_{\rm long}g(H_1)$ is compact. \end{proof}

 The Mourre inequality \eqref{mourre_inequality1} provides us detailed information on the eigenvalues of $H_\rho$ as in Corollary \ref{cor1} below.
 To investigate the singular continuous spectrum of $H_\rho$, we have to prove the limiting absorption principle in Mourre theory.
-Many studies have investigated this topic, even for the $N$-body Schr\"odinger operator case (e.g., Perry, Sigal and Simon \cite{PeSiSi}, \cite{AmBoGe} and Tamura \cite{Ta}).
+Many studies have investigated this topic, even for the $N$-body Schr\"odinger operator case (e.g., \cite{PeSiSi}, \cite{AmBoGe} and \cite{Ta}).